Inner Worlds is a quarterly digital zine of speculative stories about our inner lives; our thoughts, our emotions, our perceptions, our dreams.

 When to submit

-Inner Worlds will publish four times a year, in February, May, August, and November, with four reading periods split into two.
+Inner Worlds will publish four times a year, in February, May, August, and November, with four reading periods.

 The second half of each reading period is for general submissions and is open to everyone.